torinthiel/jenkins_casc_bootstrap/README.md

 The following values are retrieved from Vault:

 * cascb_ssh_key - the SSH key used to connect to repository with configuration
+* cascb_repo_url - the URL of git repository containing configuration

 Building
 --------